 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment01/24/95 (U.S. District Court: Judge Graham)

 Sentence Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision11/22/16 Decision:

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court State's Brief
+Filed in Trial Court09/20/96 State's Brief

-Trial Court Decision Oral Argument
+Trial Court Decision04/26/00 Oral Argument

-Court of Appeals Decision Decision
+Court of Appeals Decision03/05/01 Decision

-Supreme Court Decision
+Supreme Court Decision09/05/01

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on Goff's direct appeal. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in the Ohio Supreme Court on Goff's direct appeal. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.

 On 06/17/98, the Ohio Supreme Court affirmed Goff's conviction and death sentence on direct appeal.
 On 12/01/06, the district court denied Goff's petition for a writ of habeas corpus, but on 04/06/10, the 6th Circuit reversed and granted Goff's habeas petition for the state courts to reopen Goff's direct appeal.
 Upon reopening his direct appeal, on 03/19/12, the 12th District Court of Appeals again affirmed Goff's conviction but remanded the case back to the trial court for resentencing because the trial court failed to inform Goff of his right to allocution.
 On 08/04/15, the trial court again sentenced Goff to death.
 On 11/22/16, the 12th District Court of Appeals affirmed Goff's death sentence.
-(Note: Goff appealed to the Ohio Supreme Court on 01/05/17.)
+Goff appealed to the Ohio Supreme Court on 01/05/17, and filed his merit brief on 03/30/17.
+The State responded on 05/19/17.
 (Note: Dates reflect the 2015 resentencing.)